m-horsch/m-horsch.github.io/_posts/2023-08-16-Toroidal-AStar.md

 | 7 |   *400*   |  20.900 |  0.023  |
 | 8 |   *4000*  | 126.700 |  0.066  |

 The data in the columns labelled **Plain IDS** and **Enhanced IDS** are average times to find a solution of the given length, copied from the previous postings (italics represent estimated times).
-The new column is also an average time in seconds, and shows that A\* can solve 3x3 Toroidals in tiny fractions of a second.
+The new column labelled **A\* ** is also an average time in seconds, and shows that A\* can solve 3x3 Toroidals in tiny fractions of a second.
 On average, this heuristic strategy is more than 500 times faster than the **Enhanced IDS** strategy.

 The combination of multiple hikers, a prioritization scheme, and a penalty on length, is pretty effective for 3x3 Toroidals.
 Surely this problem can be considered "solved."